 We got suited and booted, literally in wetsuits and hiking boots, ready to take on the falls.
 After getting set up with our harnesses we had a quick safety talk before practising our abseiling skills on the fake cliffs at the Highland Adventure Tours base.

-After the zipline, we floated down the peaceful river, not without lots of laughter from bumping into each other, and arrived at our next challenge.
+After the zipline, we floated down the lazy river, not without lots of laughter from bumping into each other, and arrived at our next challenge: a natural waterslide.

 25m Waterfall Abseil

 Our arrival at the largest waterfall drop of the day commenced with a lunch feast.
 Fresh fruit, build your own banh mi’s and snacks to fuel us up for the biggest challenge of the day; a 25m abseil.

 Now, I’ve got to admit: Standing atop a 25m drop, which involves a slippery waterfall and spray to the face wasn’t so appealing to me.
 I had bashed my knee earlier in the day climbing out of the water and it was aching.
 Between the pain in my knee and the daunting task of a 25m abseil, I decided it best to sit this one out, and instead watched from the trail and cheered on the members of our group as they nailed the abseil.

 As we hiked along the trails to the final portion of the waterfall, we passed our 6th challenge; cliff jumping.
 With a variety of levels to choose from, we launched ourselves off the cliff and into the icy pool of water below.

 A few failed flips and somersaults later our group was sufficiently freezing and beaten up by the cold water, so we continued our trek towards the end.